Editor's note: As of May 21, this story is no longer being updated. Here's where you can get the latest information:

 What’s the fatality rate for coronavirus?

 "Globally, about 3.4% of reported COVID-19 cases have died.
-By comparison, seasonal flu generally kills far fewer than 1% of those infected," WHO Director-General Tedros Adhanom Ghebreyesus said March 3.
+By comparison, seasonal flu generally kills far fewer than 1% of those infected," World Health Organization Director-General Tedros Adhanom Ghebreyesus said March 3.
 The seasonal flu has a mortality rate of about 0.1%.

 According to a paper published by the Journal of the American Medical Association, the fatality rates for the elderly or people with other underlying health conditions can be much higher — as high as 14% for people over the age of 80.

-It is important to note that it is very early and data is still being gathered, so the fatality rate for COVID-19 could change, according to PBS NewsHour.
+It is important to note that data is still being gathered, so the fatality rate for COVID-19 could change, according to PBS NewsHour.

 How does the coronavirus spread?

-The virus spreads primarily through droplets from an infected person who coughs or sneezes, according to the World Health Organization.
+The virus spreads primarily through droplets from an infected person who coughs or sneezes, according to the WHO.
 It may be spread by people who are asymptomatic or through surfaces with the virus on it, but this is not believed to be the main mode of transmission, according to the CDC.

 To prevent the spread, the CDC recommends regularly washing your hands, avoiding contact with people who are sick and practicing social distancing.